Edward Franko, stage director

 Contact

 Active as an opera educator, Mr. Franko has worked with The Royal Conservatory of Music, Toronto (Rodelinda, Magic Flute); Creative Artist's Productions (Cosi Fan Tutte, The Impresario, Orpheus in the Underworld, Old Maid and the Thief ); Opera Anonymous (Abduction from the Seraglio) and JHS Opera (Il Trittico, Lucia di Lamermoor).
-Until recently he was on staff with Pro Voce Vocal Studio's opera workshop where he directed Gianni Schicchi, In a Garden, Hin und Zuruck, Old Maid and the Thief, Suor Angelica and The Medium.
+He has been a regular contributor to Pro Voce's annual opera/vocal workshop for many years.
+He has acted as stage director for Yoriko and Her Shooting Stars in Ottawa, a programme aimed at educating youth about opera, and that has featured the esteemed Stuart Hamilton as narrator.
+As well, he has acted as the original Artistic Director of Bytown Opera Works (Ottawa, Ontario).